davidrajalentijo/Mars/README.md

 # Mars Rover Test.

-Javascript, Node.js
-Test: Mocha , Chai.
+This test has been done with Javascript and Node.js and for testing Mocha and Chai.

-Problem : Mars Rover
+**Problem : Mars Rover**

 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.